Discover the Real Himalayas with Trusted Local Guides & Porters for 2026/2027.

 Trek from Namche Bazaar (3,440 m) to Dole (4,110 m)

 After a rest and acclimatization day in Namche Bazaar, your fifth day of trekking begins with a short uphill climb.
-On your way to Dole, you will witness various mountains, including Mount Everest.
+On your way to Dole from Namche Bazaar, you will witness various mountains, including Mount Everest.
 You will then head towards the village of Sanasa, from where the trail diverges into two regions: 1) to the Everest Base Camp and 2) to the Gokyo Valley.
 You will take the left trail that leads to the Gokyo Valley.
 Along the way, you will stop at Phortse Tenga for lunch.
 Following lunch, you will continue trekking through mountain forest trails with views of the Dudh Koshi River on your left.
 By the end of the day, you will reach Dole (4,110 meters).

 Trek from Dole (4,110 m) to Machhermo (4,480 m)